This site is home to Alea Publishing & Recording, specializing in music for the bass clarinet.

 President

-Duo Alea, the father-daughter duo of Michael and Kimberly Davenport, began performing music for bass clarinet and piano in 1996.
+Alea Publishing & Recording was founded in 1997 by Michael and Kim Davenport, the father-daughter bass clarinet/piano duo.
 As performers searching for new repertoire and teachers working with students eager to develop as performers, it quickly became clear that there was a need for more repertoire featuring the bass clarinet.
-Filling this need became the mission of Alea Publishing & Recording.
+Filling this need became the mission of Alea.

-Since our first publication in 1997, the Alea catalog has now grown to include over 300 titles.
-We pride ourselves on the accuracy and quality of our sheet music, as well as our ability to ship directly to customers around the world.
+The Alea Publishing catalog has now grown to include over 400 titles.
+We pride ourselves on the accuracy and quality of our sheet music, as well as our ability to reach customers around the world with both hard copy scores and PDF downloads.

 We are proud of the diversity of our catalog in terms of the inclusion of works by composers and arrangers from around the world.
 We are interested in continuing to expand this diversity, representing musical ideas from around the world.

 Following Michael's passing in 2019, Kim has taken over solo management of Alea Publishing.
-In 2020, Alea established the Dolphy Prize, an annual composition award for new works for bass clarinet by black composers.
+In 2020, Alea established the Dolphy Prize, an annual award for Black musicians who are engaged in composing and performing works featuring the bass clarinet.

 Would you like to be informed about additions to our catalog and other news?
 Join our e-mail list!